Orlando Renegades: Moving the franchise

 In June 1984, Bernhard's Washington Football Partners entered into a preliminary agreement to sell the Federals to American Sports, Ltd., a company controlled by Weiser.
 However, by this time there were persistent rumors that the USFL was considering moving to a fall schedule in 1986.
 Knowing that he could not even begin to compete with the NFL's Miami Dolphins for Miami's professional football market in the fall, Weiser insisted on writing an escape clause into the purchase agreement that allowed him to cancel the sale if the USFL switched to a fall schedule.
 On August 22, 1984, the USFL team owners voted to move to a fall schedule in 1986.
 Weiser promptly canceled the deal to purchase the Federals, and American Sports, Ltd., relinquished the franchise to Washington Football Partners two days later.

 This left Bernhard in a desperate situation.
 Even without the impossible task of competing with the Redskins once the USFL moved to the fall, he had no intention of sticking it out for 1985 even if the USFL had stuck with playing in the spring.
 Years later, he said Washington fans had very little tolerance for losers, and had spoiled by the Redskins' resurgence in the 1970s and early 1980s.

 Shortly thereafter, hospital magnate Donald Dizney, who had been a minority owner of the Tampa Bay Bandits before briefly joining Weiser's group, stepped in to end Bernhard's suffering.
 Dizney quickly reached a deal on the same terms that Bernhard had reached with Weiser.
 In a deal agreed to on August 28, 1984, and announced on September 1, 1984, Dizney bought the Federals, moved them to Orlando, Florida, and renamed them the Orlando Renegades.

 In Orlando

 Orlando Football Partners, Inc., was incorporated in Florida on September 10, 1984, as the general partnership which owned the Orlando Renegades.
 On December 31, 1984, Orlando Football Partners, Ltd., was organized as a limited partnership to hold the franchise, with Orlando Football Partners, Inc., as the general partner.

 The Renegades played at the Florida Citrus Bowl.
-Orlando lay within the territory of the Bandits, which drew many fans from the Orlando area.
-Rather than resist the franchise's move to Orlando, however, Bandits owner John Bassett embraced it.
-Although Bassett had claimed nearly all of Florida south of the Jacksonville area as his home territory, he readily surrendered those rights when the Federals initially made plans to move to Miami, and did the same when they ultimately moved to Orlando.
+Orlando originally lay within the territory of the Bandits, who had drawn many fans from the Orlando area.
+Rather than resist the franchise's move to Orlando, however, Bandits owner John F. Bassett embraced the natural rivalry.
+Bassett had claimed nearly all of Florida south of the Jacksonville area as his home territory, but readily surrendered those rights when the Federals initially made plans to move to Miami, and did the same when they ultimately moved to Orlando.